yaikobzeray/dev-journal/activity_log.md

 Refactored async JavaScript code from callbacks to async/await.
 Much more readable and easier to debug.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [GRPC] Friday, 06 December 2024 — Entry 1

+Wrote integration tests for gRPC services using a test server and real client stubs.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*